-During the second quarter of 2012, the level of demand experienced by our Thermal and Mechanical Products segments was less than that experienced during the same period in 2011.
+During the first nine months of 2012, the level of demand experienced by our Thermal and Mechanical Products segments was less than that experienced during the same period in 2011.
 We believe the decline in the level of net revenues of our Thermal Products segment (when adjusted to eliminate the impact of the acquisition of Thermonics) reflects in part that this segment, which has historically lagged our other two product segments in regard to experiencing the impact of both increases and decreases in the levels of demand within the ATE industry, is now being impacted by the decline in demand in the ATE industry which we began to see impacting our Mechanical Products segment during the second quarter of 2011.
 In addition, our Thermal Products segment sells to industries outside of the ATE industry.
 This diversification has, in the past, helped to balance the impact of changing levels of demand in the ATE industry.
-However, in the first half of 2012, we have experienced weakened levels of demand in certain of these industries as well, which contributed to the overall level of decrease experienced by this product segment in the second quarter of 2012 as compared to the same period in 2011.
+However, in the first nine months of 2012, we have experienced weakened levels of demand in certain of these industries as well, which contributed to the overall level of decrease experienced by this product segment in the first nine months of 2012 as compared to the same period in 2011.

 We believe the decrease in the level of net revenues in our Mechanical Products segment reflects reduced demand within the ATE industry, which we had begun to see reflected in the level of our orders for this segment during the second quarter of 2011.
 This decline in demand was partially offset by increased demand during the first quarter of 2012 from one particular major customer that recently completed an acquisition and, as a result, has had higher than typical demand for certain of our equipment as a part of the process of integrating their post-acquisition operations.
-This same major customer also purchases products from our Electrical Products segment and we believe this also is responsible for a portion of the increase in the net revenues of our Electrical Products segment during the first half of 2012 as compared to the same period in 2011.
+This same major customer also purchases products from our Electrical Products segment and we believe this also is responsible for a portion of the increase in the net revenues of our Electrical Products segment during the first nine months of 2012 as compared to the same period in 2011.
 We also attribute the increase in the net revenues of our Electrical Products segment to a significant increase in demand from one particular major OEM customer.
+However, the level of demand from this OEM customer weakened significantly during the third quarter of 2012 which we expect will result in a decline in the net revenues of our Electrical Products segment in the fourth quarter of 2012 as compared to the third quarter of 2012.